ABSTINENCE

 meat and soup or gravy made from meat may not be used

-at all. - Partial abstinence is to be observed on Ember Wednesdays
+3. Partial abstinence is to be observed on Ember Wednesdays

 and Saturdays and on the Vigil of Pentecost.
 On days of